Laura Critchley

 Laura Critchley (born 27 March 1984) is an English singer and songwriter.
+She released her debut album, Sometimes I, in 2007 and has toured with various artists.
+Critchley has recorded music with Robbie Williams, performed a duet with Ronan Keating, and worked as a backing singer for Tom Jones.
+In addition to her music career, she has been involved in charity work.

 Biography

-Laura Critchley was born in Little Sutton, Ellesmere Port, Cheshire.
-With a voice described as that from a love child of Rod Stewart and Stevie Nicks, Critchley started singing when she was 7 years old.
+Laura Critchley was born in Little Sutton, Ellesmere Port, Cheshire.With a voice described as that from a love child of Rod Stewart and Stevie Nicks, Critchley started singing when she was 7 years old.
 She wrote her first song, "Change", at the age of 16.
 It received radio play on BBC Radio Merseyside on the Billy Butler and Jimmy McCracken show.
 She got to the last 50 in Fame Academy in 2001, and appeared as Jessica Simpson on Stars in Their Eyes.

 In 2006, she moved to London and within three months was signed to independent record label, Big Print Records, owned and run by Andrew Gemmell and Jeremy Marsh (RCA Telstar).